wovo/psml/readme.md

 - text, extend from dice example
 - dice: handle rounding (shrink text), could be a library element
 - user manual
-- auto-generate images and readme.md from the examples?
 - screw bus for M screw
 - generate the Python reference
 - tests for the error handling